Welcome to HSE Dublin West Primary Care Psychology Services. We hope that you find the information on our page helpful.

 - Sometimes, with your permission, we may link with other healthcare professionals, e.g.: a speech and language therapist, to make sure you are best supported.

-- For more information on how we use your information, click here.
+- Find about more about how we use your information (PDF)

 Who are we?